 how to store ricotta cheese - Volmar

-Adequate storage keeps the product’s nutritional and organoleptic properties intact and means that the food can be consumed safely.
+Adequate storage keeps the product’s nutritional and organoleptic properties intact which means that the food can be consumed safely.
 Here’s how long ricotta lasts in the refrigerator, including salted ricotta and ricotta in vacuum packaging.

 How long does ricotta last?